Hermann Jantzen's inspiring memoirs

 12 died here, including a “young unmarried sister.”
 Sources:

 Occupied Sept-Nov 1881 off and on, as the group mainly from Am Trakt tried unsuccessfully to settle in this emirate.
-A small group of 10 families returned in April 1882 for 4 months.
+A group of 10 families returned in April 1882 for 4 months.

 Occupied Sept-Nov 1881 off and on when trying to settle in Bukhara; then stayed from Nov.
 29, 1881 - Aug.
 30, 1882.
 Train 5 arrived on June 12, 1882.

-This Muslim village hosted the large group evicted from Bukhara, and kindly let them use their Kyk-Ota (Blue Grandfather) Mosque for church services, baptisms, weddings and funerals.
+This Muslim village near Samarkand hosted the large group evicted from Bukhara, and kindly let them use their Kyk-Ota (Blue Grandfather) Mosque for church services, baptisms, weddings and funerals.
 The mosque is still standing, and the Mennonites are remembered fondly.